unxmaal/booterizer/README.md

 ### Vagrant Plugins
-* whichever host os (OSX or Linux) you are using, install the vagrant plugin with this command:
+* Whichever host os (OSX or Linux) you are using, install the vagrant plugin with this command:

 ```
 $ vagrant plugin install vagrant-vbguest